Public and Media Relations Manager

 Institutional Gifts Associate

-Assistant Stage Manager will assist and work directly with the Production Stage Manager during rehearsals, tech, and performances of each production.
-Duties will include setup, tear down, note taking, tracking props and costumes, and maintaining safety.
-ASMs will also work closely with other theatre professionals on other aspects of the production when needed.
+The Production Assistant (PA) will assist and work directly with the Production Stage Manager, Staging Staff team, and Education department during rehearsals, tech, and performances of assigned productions.
+Duties will include setup, tear down, tracking props and costumes, hospitality management, assistance with company scheduling, and maintaining safety.
+The PA will also work closely with other theater professionals on other aspects of the production when needed.

 There are no internship openings at this time.

 There are no orchestra auditions at this time.

 Have you ever dreamed of performing in a Minnesota Opera production onstage at the Ordway?
 Apply to become a “super” – a non-singing actor – and your dream just might come true!
 Your responsibilities may include interacting with the principal artists, chorus, or dancers, moving props or furniture around the stage, and even playing characters that help move the action along.
 Whatever your specific tasks, supers are an integral part of an opera production!
 Our super needs vary from show to show, but at different times we need men, women, boys, and girls, of all ages, shapes, and sizes.

 Project Opera is Minnesota Opera’s youth training program for talented young singers.
 The group performs one opera a year that is for kids and by kids.
 Project Opera students also serve as the children’s chorus in Minnesota Opera main stage productions.